Make a Difference

 We looking for people who have the willingness and appropriate skills for tasks which make a daily difference.
 These tasks include:

-• Shelter laundry, cleaning and housekeeping
+- Shelter laundry, cleaning and housekeeping

-• Shelter driver and animal transport
+- Shelter driver and animal transport

-• Maintenance projects
+- Maintenance projects

-• Paws Around Town Bus
+- Paws Around Town Adoption Bus Events

-• Fundraising and Special Events
+- Fundraising and Special Events

-• Pet Therapy Visitation and Educational Visits
+- Pet Therapy Visitation and Educational Visits

-Volunteering at Humane Society Naples is a great way for local students of all ages to make a difference in the community and gain service hours for classes, scholarships, graduation or internships.
+Our Feline Fan Club is our volunteer program for middle and high school students 12 to 18 years old.
+It is a great way for local students to make a difference in the community and gain service hours for classes, scholarships, graduation or internships.

 The HSN Pawfessionals are an independently organized group of pet-loving, local young professionals committed to supporting the shelter though specific fundraising efforts and group projects.
 If you are interested in joining this group, once you become an HSN Volunteer, you can find out more information through their main contact.